relativitydev/relativity-trace-documentation/docs/user_documentation.md

         for Office 365 and many on premises solutions but it is not guaranteed to work.

-	If Autodiscover fails, specify this URL in the field: https://outlook.office365.com/EWS/Exchange.asmx
+	If Autodiscover fails, specify this URL in the field: https://outlook.office365.com/EWS/Exchange.asmx ( OR https://YOUR_EXCHANGE_SERVER_URL/EWS/Exchange.asmx)

     2.  *Exchange Settings - Version* allows you to specify the version of your exchange server.
 For Office 365, the default is the correct choice.
 For